jriz2/ctf-huntress23/README.md

     ![Alt text](sources/SE-unreadable.png)

 4. Using [`pycdc`](https://github.com/extremecoders-re/decompyle-builds/releases), we can disassemble the byte-code.
-Move `pycdc.exe` and `snake_eater.pyc` into the same directory and run `pycdc.exe` passing the output to a txt file
+    * Move `pycdc.exe` and `snake_eater.pyc` into the same directory and run `pycdc.exe` passing the output to a txt file
         ```cmd
         .\pycdc.exe .\snake_eater.pyc > snake_eater.txt
         ```

-4. The byte-code has been disassembled, but the contents were obfuscated with [`Pyarmor`](https://wiki.python.org/moin/Pyarmor) and are still unreadable.
+4. The byte-code has been disassembled, but the contents have been obfuscated wth [`Pyarmor`](https://wiki.python.org/moin/Pyarmor)

     ![Alt text](sources/SE-pyarmor.png)

-5. I was unsuccessful in finding a way to de-obfuscate the script further.
+5. I was ultimately unsuccessful in finding a way to de-obfuscate the script further.
 I decided to move on to Dynamic Analysis.

 **Dynamic Analysis Walkthrough**